Monday, June 12, 2017

 “McMansion monstrosity,” I said, pointing out a giant house wedged between the road and Spider Lake.
 It was for sale.

 “Overpriced,” Sara replied.
-Eight hundred thousand dollars, so she was right.
+Eight hundred thousand dollars (we checked later), so she was right.

 We continued walking down Lake George Trail – a dirt road running along a thickly forested ridge with Spider Lake on one side, Lake George on the other.